-Most of the conversations and suggestions centered around ways to cope with the overload.
+Most of the suggested solutions centered around ways to cope with the overload.
 How to be more efficient, grounded, more in tune with guidance… Basically, how to keep doing it all.

-Joan shared how at one point she had expanded her florist business in lots of directions, and how that led to being overwhelmed.
-So she looked at where she was committing her energies.
-Finally, she started knocking things off the shelf.
-Streamlining her focus.
-Giving up on some of the tangents her dream had taken.
+She shared how expanding her business in a bunch of different directions had led to being overwhelmed and really frustrated.
+So, she took a step back and reevaluated where she was committing her energies.
+Then, she started knocking things off the shelf.
+In her case, literally.
+She streamlined her focus.
+Gave up some of the tangental directions her dream had taken.

-No. Not when we do it with loving intention and presence.
-But that myth is what keeps us from considering it.
+No. It’s not.
+Especially not when we do it with loving intention and presence.
+But that failure narrative is what keeps us from considering giving up.

 One of my She-roes, Margaret J. Wheatley talks about it this way…